hashicorp/design-system/website/docs/components/breadcrumb/partials/code/how-to-use.md

+## How to use this component

-The breadcrumb is a high-level UI element, so it's likely that it will be implemented once per application, and then never changed (apart from follow-up redesigns and improvements).
+The breadcrumb is an application-level UI element, so it's likely that it will be implemented once per application.

-#### Basic use
+### Basic use

 ```handlebars
 <Hds::Breadcrumb>